 P-acne bacteria – in acne breakouts to kill the bacteria, dry the spots up and clear them quickly.

-Medical Grade IPL and ELight are BBL – Broadband Laser treatments that effect the same changes on pigmentation, scarring, vascular lesions and acne as SBL – Single Beam Laser.
-Single beam laser is the oldest technology with IPL following and ELight (combination of IPL and Radio Frequency) being the latest technology prior to holographic Picosure or Picoway.
+Medical Grade IPL, Elos and ELight are BBL – Broadband Laser treatments.
+Consequently, these effect the same changes on pigmentation, scarring, vascular lesions and acne as SBL – Single Beam Laser.
+Single beam laser is the oldest technology with IPL following and Elos or ELight (combination of IPL and Radio Frequency) being the latest technology.
+The most recent advances being holographic Picosure or Picoway.

-Our motto at Soho Skin Rejuvenation is always non-invasive skin correction with client education.
-In a certified and experienced hand, IPL and E Light pose far less risk on the skin and eye sight than SBL.
-They are also far more effective due to the fact that the broad beam application ensures all skin in the area is treated and not just the areas that come in contact with a SBL being waved over the skin.
+Our motto at Soho Skin Rejuvenation, IPL Brisbane Specialists, is always non-invasive skin correction with client education.
+In a certified and experienced hand, IPL, Elos and E Light pose far less risk on the skin and eye sight than SBL.
+BBL is far more effective due to the broad beam application ensuring all skin in the area is treated.
+Not just the areas that come in contact with a SBL being waved over the skin.

-There are some factors to bare in mind when having IPL, ELight or SBL treatments:
+There are some factors to bare in mind when having IPL, Elos, ELight or SBL treatments:

-- There is no guarantee on the clearance rates with hair and pigment reduction as in both instances hormones are at play and will affect the final outcome adversely.
+- There is no guarantee on the clearance rates with hair and pigment reduction.
+In both instances hormones are at play and will affect the final outcome adversely.
 I tell me clients they can expect up to a 75% clearance on these treatment targets.

-- Most clients need at least 6 treatments, in regular monthly intervals for pigment, rejuvenation & hair reduction or weekly – fortnightly for vascular lesions and acne, to reach a satisfying outcome.
+- Most clients need at least 6 treatments.
+Booked at regular monthly intervals for pigment, rejuvenation & hair reduction.
+Alternatively, weekly – fortnightly for vascular lesions and acne, to reach a satisfying outcome.

 - E Light is safer on darker skins due to the light reverberation effect of the RF and Fair & Red hair has a greater clearance rate with ELight as the RF turns 1 shot into multiple shots by reverberating the light thru the skin multiple times.